wirybeaver/wirybeaver.github.io/_posts/2018-09-07-data-mining-note.md

 outlier: unusuall data objects or unusual values of an attribute <br>

 ## data missing
-(1) remove the object or attritbute
+1. remove the object or attritbute
-(2) evaluate
+2. evaluate
-(3) ignore the missing value during analysis
+3. ignore the missing value during analysis

 ## selection
-goal: reduce the resources requirement
+goal: reduce the resources requirement<br>
 - aggregation. combine two or more objects into a single object.
 - sampleing. select a subset of data. represantative: sample has approximately the same property (interested) as the original data set.
 - dimensionality reduction. create new attributes that are a combination of old attributes.
 - feature subset selection. select new attributes that are a subset of old attributes.

 ## transformation
-goal: improve the utility
+goal: improve the utility<br>
 - extraction.
 - mapping. e.g., fourier transformation
 - construction. e.g., density